MatheusSchaly/AirG-Matheus-Schaly/README.md

 # AirG-Matheus-Schaly

-This README.md guides you through how to execute the scripts created to answer the proposed questions.
-The written answers can be found at **questions/answers.md**.
+This README.md provides instructions on how to run the scripts created to answer the proposed questions.
+The answers to the questions can be found in the file [questions/answers.md](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/blob/main/questions/answers.md).

 # How to set up:

-Install Poetry:
+**1. Install Poetry:**
 ```console
 pip install poetry
 ```

-Install the project dependencies.:
+**2.Install the project dependencies:**
 ```console
 pip install poetry
 ```